Ailey Trio - 2023 January Tour

 A brief word of explanation, although my intro, which is the same intro for both, will repeat this.
 But you can read the text here faster.

 The side-by-side view allows you to see the full video of each piece (including my out-of-frame goofs when I am shooting stills and don't get back to the video camera fast enough), giving your brain enough time to take in all views, whether two, three or four performances.
+In a regular editing I hide those by cutting to another camera, usually a wide-coverage angle.

 The cross-cut (cutting between different performances) view allows you to concentrate on the movement even as the backgrounds, spaces and, from day to day, dress changes.